kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking.md

 The list of blocked IP ranges may be big (thousands of entries), so analyzing whether an IP address matches any IP range in the list may be time consuming.
 The 'linear search' through all IP ranges would probably be too slow.

 Because the list of IP ranges changes rarely (compared to the frequency of incoming connections) it is recommended to build some efficient data structure that supports quick comparision of IP addresses.
 The good candidate is a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) or something like [TSS](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=3aa1dd14e3d1c20d1f09b0ce0d4b4dd7b1190885).
-This can be decided during implementation phase and would probably require some tests (benchmark, etc.).
+This can be decided during the implementation phase and would probably require some tests (benchmark, etc.).

 #### Events retention